On Aug. 6, 1920, Shaker Brother Irving Greenwood brought a new Cadillac home to Canterbury Shaker Village. It was a beauty, he wrote in his diary.

 Hands To Work

-“Hands to work, hearts to God,” was a motto of the Shakers, a religious society that worked hard.
+The Shakers had a motto: “Hands to work, hearts to God.”
+They worked hard.
 Shaker brothers tended the dairy herd and farmed.
-Shakers sisters made fancy work to sell – sewing, knitting, weaving, baskets and boxes -- which was taken to New York and Boston before Christmas, resort hotels in the White Mountains and on the seashore in summer and in Florida and the Carolinas in winter.
+Shaker sisters made fancy work to sell – sewing, knitting, weaving, baskets and boxes.
+The Shakers then took the merch to New York and Boston before Christmas, resort hotels in the White Mountains and on the seashore in summer and in Florida and the Carolinas in winter.
 Today Shaker baskets, boxes and furniture are highly collectible.

 The Canterbury Shakers also sold applesauce, butter, maple syrup, herbs and seeds, and published a Shaker periodical.